randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 designers and engineers have the power to do better.

-The problem begins with the implicit assumptions Westerners often make about naming conventions: people have at most 3 names, only 2 of those names really matter, and order is conventional (a first name is always a given name and a last name is always a surname).
+The problem begins with the implicit assumptions Westerners often make about naming conventions: people have at most 3 names, only 2 of which matter, and order is conventional (a first name is always a given name and a last name is always a surname).
 Let's look a few examples that invalidate these assumptions.